Nukesor/pueue/README.md

 ## Utils

 ### Systemd
-If you're using systemd, place `pueue.service` in `/etc/systemd/user/`.
+If you use systemd and don't install pueue with yaourt, place `pueue.service` in `/etc/systemd/user/`.
 Afterwards every user can start/enable it's own session with:
         systemctl --user start pueue.service
         systemctl --user enable pueue.service

+### ZSH Completion

+If you use zsh, place `_pueue` in a folder, that is contained in your `FPATH` environment variable.
+This script will be propably added to zsh-users/zsh-completions, when it is finished.